High-Level Comparison

 •Sales and inbound lead handling

-•AI-powered reception desks
+•Agent-powered reception desks

 Sierra is commonly used for: